17 Apr What Can You Do to Prepare Your Kids for Jobs That Don’t Even Exist Yet?

 Challenge their thinking regularly.
 Ask ‘why?’ more often.
 Children (and adults) who are clear on their ‘why’ have a stronger drive to get things done.
 And encourage them to attempt to solve problems before giving them the answer.
 One of my favourite sayings is to “bring me at least two possible solutions along with your problems”.

 Is there a mini-business venture they can explore?
-Perhaps they can trade hugs with Grandma for organising her mobile phone contacts on one home screen for easy
+Perhaps they can trade hugs with Grandma for organising her mobile phone contacts on one home screen for easy use; or they can bake and have mum or dad take the goods to work to sell for profit or charity; or they can mow a lawn, weed a garden or wash a car for a trusted neighbour to see if they’d like to make it into a part-time job.

 - Pay something forward to someone anonymously (this makes for a brilliant brainstorming session).